 Time duration of the context reconstruction is an important factor for security analysts to consider.
 An attack if present may be identified during one of its phases – reconnaissance, scanning, exploit, exfiltration or obfuscation/disguise and each of these phases may occur during a different time range.
 There may even be periods of dormancy.
 Determining the appropriate time duration for reconstructing the incident context is among the most arduous tasks for a security analyst and contributes to security incidents going undetected for long periods of time.

 Context reconstruction is not an exact science reliant on analyst experience, prone to errors in judgment, and highly manual even with the support of numerous security solutions.
-Instead of reconstructing the context, if context could be maintained then security analysis would center on assessing if any given context is suspicious or malicious and what degree of risk it poses for the organization.
+Instead of reconstructing the context, if context could be maintained then security analysis would center on assessing if any given context is suspicious or malicious and what degree of risk it poses for the organisation.

 Context monitoring requires modeling entities a priori, their roles, and behaviors.
 For example, a sales employee is issued a computing device, sends emails, accesses product pricing documents, and submits quotes.
 Note that organizational or departmental security policies can be used for modeling security constraints.
 Once context is modeled for a set of entities, the context can be monitored.